lutianwang/lutianwang.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+Hello hi!
 This is Chuhan Li.
 I'm an undergraduate in Boston University major in [Computer Science](https://www.bu.edu/cs/) and [Statistics](https://www.bu.edu/stat/).
 I'm interested in machine learning, deep learning, statistical machine learning, approximation algorithm, and randomized algorithm.
 What's more, I'm a bird-watcher, wildlife photographer, and the member of [MassAudubon](https://www.massaudubon.org).
 In addition, I plan to be a YouTuber this summer sharing my thoughts and ideas about first-order logic, elementary proof techniques, elementary discrete math, randomized algorithm, approximation algorithm, and machine learning.

 Undergraduate @BU